Devjare/Balanceador-Http/README.md

 ### Running the code.

 In order to run the tests, firs the servers must be enabled.
-To do so, run the script "server_run.sh".
+To do so, run the script "servers_run.sh".
 If server ports are changed in the file, then those ports should also change on the array named "server_ports" on client.py directly to match.